tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 _Scheduled_ or _delayed_ transactions are transactions where some transfer(s) of resources is/are not immediate.

-A delayed transaction is a transaction with an additional information about an absolute game time unit.
-The amount in this _delayed_ transaction has to be completely transferred (strictly) _before_ this absolute game time unit.
+A delayed transaction is a transaction with an additional information about an **absolute game time unit**.
+The amount in this
+_delayed_ transaction has to be completely transferred (strictly) _before_ this absolute game time unit.

 Just like immediate transactions, delayed transactions can be either _unidirectional_ or _bidirectional_.
 A bidirectional transaction is said to be _delayed_ or _scheduled_ if and only if at least one of the two unidirectional transactions it is composed of, is a delayed transaction.

-#### Voting promises transactions
+#### Voting promises transactions [votepromtrans]

 Voting promises are a type of delayed transactions.
 Voting promises are promises that a given player will cast a given number of votes to the _recipient_ of the transaction before a given absolute game's time unit.